limjeck/osuplus/README.md

    1. Under the "Legacy API" section, click "New Legacy API Key +".
    1. Put "osuplus" as application name and "https://github.com/limjeck/osuplus" as application url.
    1. Click "Show Key" to reveal your api key.
 Copy the key.
+1. On Chromium browsers, userscripts may not run properly without enabling Developer Mode.
+If necessary, enable Developer Mode for your browser (for Tampermonkey users, see https://www.tampermonkey.net/faq.php?locale=en#Q209)
 1. Use your api key by clicking the "here" in the red banner.
 Paste your api key when prompted.

+## FAQ
+- I don't see the red banner or the cogs settings!
+  - Make sure you have Tampermonkey/Greasemonkey installed and enabled.
+Make sure Developer Mode is enabled so that the userscript is allowed to inject codes (see https://www.tampermonkey.net/faq.php?locale=en#Q209 for details and instructions).
+- My question is not in this FAQ!
+  - You may ask any additional questions in the Discord server.